johnlafata/johnlafata.github.io/README.md

 This link presents my evaluation of github hooks for [secret scanning](./doc/security/REPO-SECURITY-README.md).
 I'm going to use this as a starting point for protecting myself from accidentally deploying secrets or tokens to my repos.

-### Next, integrate with a secrets manager to make things work
+### Integrate with a secrets manager to make things work

 While working on my laptop, I currently am using environment variables stored on my local desktop to specify secrets, in time I will incorporate a secrets manager.